ktbyers/ktb_journal/2025/march.md

 ## Favorite Family Board Game

-My wife and I have a set of ongoing tattles in Castles of Burgundy.
+My wife and I have a set of ongoing battles in Castles of Burgundy.
 She won the last game—that is not going to work.

 <br />